Social Security Disability Lawyer

 • Your medical condition(s) must last or be expected to last for at least one year and/or to result in death.

 In addition to the criterion, the SSA usually complements it with a medical guide called the Blue Book to determine if the applicant is eligible for SSD benefits.
-This Book has sections for different body parts and systems (respiratory, circulatory, etc.) and each section has listings for disabling conditions that may apply to that specific part of the body.
+This Book has sections for different body parts and systems (respiratory, circulatory, etc.) and lists for disabling conditions that may apply to that specific part of the body.
 This is why you will need to provide hard medical evidence to support your claim and to show that you meet the criteria of the listing.

-Also, you need to fall under the criteria of Substantial Gainful Activity (SGA) meaning that there will be a study to determine if you have a minimum monthly earning of $1,310 USD, or $2,190 USD for statutory blind persons.[2]
+Also, you need to fall under the criteria of Substantial Gainful Activity (SGA), meaning that there will be a study to determine if you have a minimum monthly earning of $1,310 USD or $2,190 USD for statutory blind persons.[2]

 Which Disabilities Were Awarded Benefits More Regularly?